Last Updated on July 10, 2023 by Emmanuel

 Indeed, It will unlikely cut when you hit roots and rocks at high speeds, contrary to a suspension fork that takes the impact to protect your body efficiently.

-Can I Add A Suspension Fork To A Traditional Bicycle?
+Can You Add a Suspension Fork to a Traditional Bicycle?

 You can add a suspension fork to your bicycle, but many riders dislike equipping traditional bikes with suspension forks.